 While they are essential to understanding long-term risk, climate-related scenarios are generally developed for macroscopic assessments.
 This means they do not “always provide the ideal level of transparency, range of data outputs, and functionality of tools that would facilitate their use in a business or investment context”, according to the TCFD.

 In addition, many companies lack the data needed to understand the impact of different scenarios over multiple regions.
 Climate intelligence products such as EarthScan™ equip businesses, governments and NGOs with the CI they need to make confident, informed decisions.
-By providing dynamic, decision-useful science-backed insights across three IPCC-aligned climate scenarios, customers can download and share decision-useful climate intelligence at the asset-level to enhance internal and external ESG reporting, such as TCFD-aligned climate disclosures.
+By providing dynamic, decision-useful science-backed insights across three IPCC-aligned climate scenarios and multiple time horizons, customers can download and share decision-useful climate intelligence at the asset-level to enhance internal and external ESG reporting, such as TCFD-aligned climate disclosures.